lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 $$
 </div>

 The matrix on the right side of equation 3.22 is commonly encountered in comparative biology, and will come up again in this book.
 We will call this matrix the phylogenetic variance-covariance matrix, $\mathbf{C}$.
 This matrix has a special structure.
-For phylogenetic trees with $n$ species, this is an $n x n$ matrix, with each row and column corresponding to one of the $n$ taxa in the tree.
+For phylogenetic trees with $n$ species, this is an $n \times n$ matrix, with each row and column corresponding to one of the $n$ taxa in the tree.
 Along the diagonal are the total distances of each taxon from the root of the tree, while the off-diagonal elements are the total branch lengths shared by particular pairs of taxa.
 For example, $\mathbf{C}(1,2)$ and $\mathbf{C}(2,1)$ – which are equal because the matrix $\mathbf{C}$ is always symmetric – is the shared phylogenetic path length between the species in the first row – here, species a - and the species in the second row – here, species b.
 Under Brownian motion, these shared path lengths are proportional to the phylogenetic covariances of trait values.
 A full example of a phylogenetic variance-covariance matrix for a small tree is shown in Figure 3.5.
 This multivariate normal distribution completely describes the expected statistical distribution of traits on the tips of a phylogenetic tree if the traits evolve according to a Brownian motion model.

 ![]({{ site.baseurl }}/images/figure3-5.jpeg)